apollographql/apollo-feature-requests/README.md

   > Please check the other open source projects before creating a new feature request.
 Try to link any related issues or PRS in other repositories to the new feature request.

-2. Is this feature and end to end platform feature, or individual project level feature?
+2. Is this feature and end to end core platform feature, or individual project level feature?

   > If it's specific to a individual project, it's better to report the issue in that specific project, only.
 See links to repositories above.